AaronGullickson/soc312_project_popularity/README.md

 - Descriptions of the key variables (in your own words) that will be used to address the research question.
 Clarify what type of variable you have in each case and how the variable was measured.
 Describe the distribution of each variable focusing on issues of center, spread, shape, and outliers.
 You should describe each variable in a paragraph and include at least one figure showing its distribution.

+Please keep the following guidelines in mind for all project reports:

-Use clear, concise and accessible language throughout the report.
+- Use clear, concise and accessible language throughout the report.
 Your target reader is not me, but rather a smart group of people who have little experience in interpreting statistics.
 Your job is to explain your results to them.
-Because you will be describing things that are already described from other sources, be sure to not accidentally plagiarize text.
+- Because you will be describing things that are already described from other sources, be sure to not accidentally plagiarize text.
 Describe everything in your own words.
+- Do not refer to variables by their label in R (e.g. "indegree").
+Do refer to variables in concrete meaningful ways (e.g. "number of friend nominations")
+- Do not provide a narrative of your R script (e.g. "Then, I ran the tapply command to calculate mean differences between A and B ").
+Do present the results from your analysis in R in a way that someone who didn't know R from a hole in the ground would understand (e.g. "On average, members of A had XX more friend nominations than members of B").
+- Do not use a casual tone.
+Do use a professional tone.

 When your final report is ready, one team member should knit the final report to HTML and commit and push this report to GitHub.
 Then open a new issue, and summon me with the `@AaronGullickson` tag to let me know you are ready for assignment review.